Plasma magnet: Solar wind

 The solar wind is a stream of energetic charged particles released from the upper atmosphere of a star, such as the Sun, called the corona.
 This plasma mostly consists of electrons, protons and alpha particles with kinetic energy between 0.5 and 10 keV.
 The solar wind travels at velocities greater than 105 m/s.
 Its dynamic pressure is roughly 2x10−9 N/m2 at 1 AU.
 A properly designed system allows the spacecraft to accelerate to near the speed of the solar wind.
-The thrust provided from the solar wind remains constant, regardless of the distance from the Sun, because the plasma magnet expands in size as the distance from the Sun increases.
+The thrust provided by the solar wind remains constant, regardless of the distance from the Sun, because the plasma magnet expands in size as the distance from the Sun increases.

 Design

 The basic principle is that a rotating magnetic field, driven by alternating current in a crossed pair of coils, creates a circulating current, and that current then expands in radius until it creates a dipolar magnetic field much larger than the coils' radius.

 To achieve sufficient thrust for a spacecraft (0.1-1 N), the "sail" must be at least 4 km in radius.
 The magnetic field strength must be 50nT.

 To create such a field using an electromagnet requires large-scale engineering.
 A circular electromagnet would reach 300m in radius, carrying 105 amp-turns.
 Such an electromagnet would likely be so massive that the captured thrust would barely move it.
-Use of superconducting electromagnets may make a "wind rider" technically feasible.
+The use of superconducting electromagnets may make a "wind rider" technically feasible.

 A travel-relevant balance requires a vessel mass of a few 100 kg and power of at least a few kW.

 Phased antennas operating in the radio frequency range produce a rapidly rotating magnetic field.
 This field preferentially accelerates electrons within a plasma to produce a direct current that can generate a steady state magnetic field that is much larger than can be sustained by practical electromagnets.